Large Language Models of Code Fail at Completing Code with Potential Bugs: Benchmarks

-We put extra effort into making sure that the differences are indeed related to potential bugs.
-We impose a limit on the character-level edit distance between the buggy prefix and the clean prefix, ignoring comments and white spaces.
-The lower limit ($> 0$) ensures that the difference is not about comments or white spaces.
-The upper limit ($\le 20$, decided after manual inspection) reduces the chance that the difference is related to a reformatting or a re-implementation.
-We then manually inspected all the remaining pairs and excluded undesirable cases such as that the clean prefix is already a correct solution or that the buggy prefix and the clean prefix are semantically equivalent.
-More details about the creation of \buggyFixEval can be found in \Appref{sec:buggy_fixeval_details}.
+To guarantee the differences between the buggy prefix and the \cprefix related to \pobugs, we impose a limit on the character-level edit distance between them, ignoring comments and white spaces.
+The lower limit ensures that the differences are not comments or white spaces.
+The upper limit ($20$, chosen by manual inspection) reduces the chance that the difference is related to a reformatting or a re-implementation.
+We then manually inspected all the remaining pairs and excluded undesirable cases such as that the \cprefix itself is already a correct solution or that the two prefixes are semantically equivalent.
+Finally, we execute the concatenation of the buggy prefix and the reference completion and ensure that it fails at least one test case.
+More details about creating \buggyFixEval can be found in \Appref{sec:buggy_fixeval_details}.